realityforge/knife-cookbook-doc/README.md

 except if marked with `@section <heading>`, in which case it will be added to the end of the LWRP documentation.

+Starting with Chef >12.5, properties will replace attributes in custom resources.
+For compatibility, `@property` may be used interchangibly with `@attribute`.
+Both will be handled completely identical by the plugin.

 #### Step 5

 In each definition add documentation like: